slviajero/tinybasic/examples/12systems/README.md

 - Blink: blink.bas - blinking with the buildin LED
 - Minmax: minmax.bas - reading data, calculating minimum and maximum
 - EEPROM: eeprom.bas - storing data in the EEPROM
+- Pulse: pulse.bas - measure distances and write the result to serial

 ### The LCD shield